dsmsuite/dsmsuite.github.io/user_guide_java.md

 # Analyzing Java code

-This Java analyzer reads a Jdeps .dot file to determine dependencies between Java classes.
+This Java analyzer reads a Jdeps .dot file to determine dependencies between Java types.
 The element hierarchy is based on namespaces.

 ## Pre requisites